vintagedon/ai-ops-home-lab/README.md

 Networking runs on 1Gbps for WAN with a 2.5Gbps switch for storage and firewall duty handled by a Fortigate 40F.

-The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage (8 x 8TB in RAID6), with a 2TB nVME for caching, and a 2TB nvme for shared cluster storage (NFS/iSCSI)
+The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage (8 x 8TB in RAID6), with a 2TB nVME for caching, and a 2TB nvme for shared cluster storage (NFS/iSCSI),

+Infrastructure diagrams can be found in the Wiki: https://github.com/vintagedon/proxmoxlab/wiki

 ## Current Lab Stats